Energinet-DataHub/green-energy-hub/docs/documentation-templates/integration-point-documentation.md

 And what about the content it distributes, does it come in several versions?

-## Test Data
+## Sample Data

-We would like to provide our project with sample data that are used to test the integration point.
-Please refer to this from your documentation.
+Please add sample data, e.g. integration point input and output data.

 ## Integration Monitoring (Reporting, alarms etc)